 Miguel Valdés-Faura: My role at Bull was not only to deploy Bonita.
-As the director of the BPM division I was there to help Bull services worldwide.
+As the director of the BPM division, I was there to help Bull services worldwide.
 At times we implemented solutions that were competitors of Bonita.
-We have had projects in South America and in the U.S. with Oracle and other systems.
+We have had projects in South America and in the US with Oracle and other systems.
 I helped with those implementations.
 We pushed Bonita, but the customer ultimately wanted a different solution.
-It was important that I was, first and foremost, and expert in the BMP space regardless of the technology used.
+It was important that I was, first and foremost, an expert in the BMP space regardless of the technology used.

 Sramana: What happened in 2009?

-Miguel Valdés-Faura: To be honest, I was thinking about creating a company out of Bonita out of the very beginning.
+Miguel Valdés-Faura: To be honest, I was thinking about creating a company out of Bonita at the very beginning.
 I saw a good opportunity.
 I am from the generation that saw MySQL and other open source projects turn into companies.
 In 2009 I decided that the community was there, and the right team was in place.
-The other co-founders of BonitaSoft were working with my at Bull.
+The other co-founders of BonitaSoft were working with me at Bull.
 We had the technology, we had the team, and we had knowledge of our competitors.

 In early 2008 I met the CEO of Talend.
 They are a major provider of data transformation technologies and they have 600 employees.
 They are second to Red Hat in terms of open source vendors.
 He was a big believer in BonitaSoft and he helped us raise money to create BonitaSoft.